ahmedfawzy1/levoire/README.md

 **React** and **Typescript**.
 It supports both client-side and server-side rendering for a fast and seamless shopping experience.
-Key functionalities include product management, shopping cart, reviews, wishlist, payment integration, and an admin dashboard for store management.
+Key functionalities include product management, shopping cart, reviews, wishlist, payment integration, blog system, and an admin dashboard for store management.

 ## Overview